Wellington School, Ayr

-Wellington School is an independent day school in Ayr, Scotland.
+Wellington School is a private day school in Ayr, Scotland.
 The school was founded in 1836 as a school for girls, today the co-educational school provides both primary and secondary education between its Junior and Senior Schools for around 580 pupils between the ages of three and eighteen years.
 Wellington School generally draws its pupils from across Ayrshire.

 Wellington School is a company limited by guarantee with charitable status (Scottish Charity Number SC005052), its Charitable Purpose is the Advancement of Education.

 History

 Founded in 1836 by Mrs Gross, a French lady and wife of an Ayr Academy school master, the school took its name from Wellington Square in Ayr where it was housed.
 Initially twelve 'young ladies of quality' were taught French, History, Art, Music and Elocution.
 By the turn of the century the school was bought by Miss Smith and Miss Cay, who added an adjoining house and enhanced its academic reputation.
 The school left 22 Wellington Square and moved to Carleton Turrets, Seafield in 1923 when under the ownership of Miss Carter.

 The school was threatened with closure in 1948, on the retirement of Miss Carter, but this was averted by the intervention of a group of parents who bought the school and later formed it into a private company limited by guarantee.
 Since then it has continued as an independent school.
 In the initial post-war period the school catered to some younger boys as well as girls.
 Then, during the 1960s the school expanded from Carleton Turrets, acquiring Westfield for boarders, Sleaford for juniors and Hartfield for nursery and kindergarten.

 Until 1994 Wellington School remained a girls boarding and day school.
 Over the following fifteen years the school underwent a series of major changes including the cessation of boarding, a change to co-education and the purchase and development of new buildings and sporting facilities.
 In August 1996 the school merged with the Mossblown-based preparatory school Drumley House.
 The merged school formed the only independent school in Ayrshire, consolidated to a single campus in Ayr.
 The Wellington Campus now consists of three turreted buildings in a seafront location within Seafield, a residential part of the town of Ayr.
 The school has playing fields on the outskirts of the town.